deckhouse/deckhouse/modules/490-virtualization/docs/FAQ.md

 ## How do I disable the virtualization module?

-Before the virtualization module can be disabled, you must uninstall all virtual machines and disks.
+Before you can disable the virtualization module, all virtual machines and disks must first be uninstalled.

-Use the [script](https://github.com/deckhouse/deckhouse/blob/main/modules/490-virtualization/hack/remove-module.sh) to disable the module.
+To disable the module, use the following [script](https://github.com/deckhouse/deckhouse/blob/main/tools/virtualization/remove-module.sh).